et599y/YouBiker/README.md

 # YouBiker

 - Youbike Map
-- Translation(en/ch)
+- Translation(en/ch/tw)

-This is a simple demo that use Google Maps API and Youbike API to generate the map.
+This is a simple demo that combine Google Maps API and Youbike API to generate the map.

 In addition, I also use translation API to switch language.